At a recent green card interview, the officer asked my client, “Why did you return home in 1985 and 1988?”

 Anchor Babies Fact Versus Fiction

-On the other hand, the anchor babies innuendos do not accurately reflect social realities.
+On the other hand, the anchor baby innuendos do not accurately reflect social realities.

-According to a March 2019 report from the Urban Institute, covering immigration familes, over the decade from 2007 to 2017:
+According to a report from the Urban Institute, covering immigration families:

 - One quarter of children living in the U.S. have at least one immigrant parent.
 This equals 18.6 million.
 Of this amount, 16.8 million of the children are U.S. citizens.